-13.3.2 Secondary Dwelling
+13.3.2 Second Units

-A secondary dwelling, is an additional self-contained living unit, attached to the primary residential unit on a single lot.
+A second unit is an additional self-contained living unit, attached to the primary residential unit on a single lot.
 It has cooking, eating, sleeping, and full sanitation facilities.
-It is also known as a second unit, "granny flat", "in-law unit", or an "accessory dwelling."
+It is also known as a "granny flat", "in-law unit", or an "accessory dwelling."
 State law permits second units and establishes minimum standards for their development.
 The City has adopted a second unit ordinance which conformed with State law at the time of its codification into the Lompoc Zoning Ordinance.
 Since then, Assembly Bill 1866 was passed and became effective on January 1, 2003, that significantly broadens and strenthens second dwelling requirements.
 In particular, the new law requires that second units be granted "by right" as a ministerial land use action.
-The City's existing ordinance, on the other hand, requires issuance of a Conditional Use Permit for secondary dwellings within the R-1 Single-Family Residential Zone District.
-In order to conform the City's current second unit provisions with recent changes in State law, corresponding modifications to the Lompoc Zoning Ordinance are included in Implementation Measure 2, which would remove the conditional use requirement.
+The City's existing ordinance, on the other hand, requires issuance of a Conditional Use Permit for second dwellings within the R-1 Single-Family Residential Zone District.
+In order to conform the City's current second unit provisions with recent changes in State law, corresponding modifications to the Lompoc Zoning Ordinance are included as an Implementation Measure in the current Housing Element.